 Mental Health Engagement Service

 From July 2017 Healthwatch Derbyshire will provide a Mental Health Service Receiver and Carer Engagement Service.
 They will release more details about the service soon.
-North Derbyshire Voluntary Action will continue to deliver the service up to July.

 The 'where to start' and 'what help is out there for carers' section give an overview of the support carers can use.
 The Carers Directory also has services such as support groups and helplines listed.
-You can also read the Joint Carers Strategy 2016-2019.
+You can also read the (draft) Joint Carers Strategy 2016-2019.

 If you'd like further information about the changes to carers services please contact us and we'll make sure your comment is passed to the correct place.

 Carers services are jointly funded by the Derbyshire NHS Clinical Commissioning Groups (led by Southern Derbyshire CCG who lead on services for carers on behalf of all the CCGs) and Derbyshire County Council.